visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/sharepoint.md

 ## Setup the application in Azure

-To enable OAuth for the user, set up Azure Active Directory.
+To enable OAuth for the user, set up the Azure Active Directory.

 :::important
 The below listed steps need to be followed for the registration of the Azure Active Directory: